aob787/Final_assignment_RT1/README.md

 rosluanch final_assignment final_assignment.launch
 ```

-or in case of haveing trobles with x-term
+or in case of having trobles with x-term

 ```Shell
 roscore